 Figure 1.
 RoosterBio provides cells and media products that facilitate rapid cell expansion, less media consumption, and lower cost.
 See this Comparability of hMSC Economic & Quality Attributes blog for more information. *Data from: Siegel et. al (2013) Phenotype, donor age and gender affect function of human bone marrow-derived mesenchymal stromal cells, BMC Medicine 2013, 11:146.

-Upstream process design considers EV/exosome production at the source: fundamentally, EVs are produced by cells, and thus development of a scalable EV manufacturing process first demands the possibility for rapid expansion of a great number of cells.
-As established above, greater viable cell numbers will lead to greater number of EVs produced per process.
+Upstream process design considers extracellular vesicle/exosome production at the source: fundamentally, EVs are produced by cells, and therefore the development of a scalable EV manufacturing process first demands the possibility for rapid expansion of a great number of cells.
+As established above, greater viable cell numbers will lead to a greater number of EVs produced per process.
 Furthermore, rapid cell expansion leads to shorter process times and less medium used, with both effects driving a lower total process cost per cell produced.
 RoosterBio has established products and data-driven processes that yield high-quality hMSCs under xeno-free conditions at a much higher efficiency than traditional methods in terms of population doubling time, cells produced per liter of culture medium, and cost per billion cells while maintaining MSC critical quality attributes (Fig. 1).
-These improvements will help industrialize and right-scale the EV/exosome manufacturing process—not just at a reduced cost, but with reduced waste.
+These improvements will help industrialize and right-scale the extracellular vesicle/exosome manufacturing process—not just at a reduced cost, but with reduced waste.